prantlf/install-release-action/README.md

 Type: `String`<br>
 Default: `latest`

 Specify the version of the executable to download and extract.
-It can be `latest` (the latest published semantic version) or a semantic version number in the form of a git tag (usually `vX.Y.Z`, but sometimes only `X.Y.Z`).
+It can be `latest` (the latest published semantic version), or a semantic version number, plain or in the form of a git tag (usually `vX.Y.Z`, but sometimes only `X.Y.Z`), or any semantic version specification.

 ### name